Table of Contents

 3. Boost your reputation by adding the relevant skillsets and getting endorsed.
 If you’ve connected with any of your customers on Linkedin, send them a quick request to endorse you for your skills, and endorse them back.
 You can highlight up to 3 of your skills on your profile.
 For example, if you are a jewelry designer, we recommend that you highlight skills like “jewelry design”, “CAD”, and “jewelry or jewelry making” and aim to get these endorsed.

 4. Get recommendations from co-workers and customers you have strong relationships with.
 Return the favor and write one back.
 It will add plenty of credibility to your achievements.
 This is especially important if you are selling loose gemstones or a jewelry manufacturer.
 It will reduce the number of questions asked and speed up your sales process.

 Share educational content

 According to the Foundation, LinkedIn is the #1 channel B2B marketers use to distribute content at 94%.
 More than 50% of all social traffic to B2B websites & blogs resulting in a conversion rate 3x of Twitter and Facebook.
-What this means is your target audience is already highly engaged and will read content relevant to them if it educational.
+What this means is your target audience is already highly engaged and will read content relevant to them if it is educational.
 For example, if you are a diamond dealer, share content on how you have sourced your diamonds, if you are a jewelry manufacturer, talk about leading-edge technologies you use in the manufacturing process.

 LinkedIn users will also appreciate any engaging group discussions.
 Studies revealed that 1 out of every 3 LinkedIn group posts that converted included a question mark in the subject line.
 So don’t be spammy and start interesting discussions on current industry issues.

 You can join groups relevant to your industry simply by searching them in the groups’ function.
 Some groups are very strict and will only accept users who appear to have expertise in a field, stressing the importance of a complete and consistent profile.
 We have created our own group on Jewelry E-Commerce & Photography and we follow a stringent approval process and post moderation.

 Connect with the right people and build relationships